athento/athento-nx-ui/README.md

 # Athento UI for Nuxeo #

+## How to show a NXQL query document result

+- Using QSearch (Athento Query Search) view, you can share a public link (securized by token-auth of NX) to show your query result.
+Use:

+        GET /nuxeo/nxqsearch/default@qsearch?contentViewName=query_search&query=<your-nxql-query>&token=<your-token>

+Also, you cand find a link into NXQL search type in JSF interface with the link to QSearch view with the input query as url parameter.

 ## Save your contentView columns ##

 - You can select and save your favourite columns.
 After logout and login, you will have your selected columns again.